James-PriestleyDev/Game-Of-21/README.md

 [Provide image of program taking users name]

+Takes user input and validates whether input is valid or not and gives response if invalid.

+[Provide image of invalid input]

 Adds the users results from each individual roll of the dice

 [Provide image of the users first, second and third roll]